 $33.7 million, 2017-2021

-GREAT will empower women in Lao Cai and Son La province to better engage in agriculture and tourism markets, enhance women's voices in decision-making, promote partnerships with the private sector, and support more inclusive government policies and services.
-The project was launched by the Australian and Vietnamese Foreign Ministers in November 2017 during APEC Leaders' Week in Da Nang, Vietnam.
+GREAT is empowering women in Lao Cai and Son La provinces to better engage in agriculture and tourism markets, enhance women's voices in decision-making, promote partnerships with the private sector, and support more inclusive government policies and services.
 The project has three objectives:

 - Empowering local women: Women living in local communities have increased capacity, space and choices to beneficially engage with agriculture and tourism businesses.